madrilene/eleventy-excellent/src/posts/2023-01-25-opengraph-images.md

 ---
 title: 'Open Graph images'
-description: 'When you share your blog posts, a thumbnail image appears - the image we define as an Open Graph Image.
+description: 'When you share your blog posts, a thumbnail image might appear.
 This starter generates these images for your blog posts automatically.'
 date: 2023-01-25
 ---